daltonmatos/kk2-firmware/Readme.txt

 Observe:
 - If you fail to trigger the ESC calibration you'll have to repeat the procedure from step #2 above to activate it again.
 - Upper throttle level will be set to 2.0 ms and the lower throttle level to 1.02 ms, which are the exact same values used by the original KK2.0 1V6 firmware (Don't be fooled by the "Throttle pass-through" message).
-- The 'Version Information' screen and its one second delay has been removed from the start-up sequence.
-This will make the ESC calibration routine safer because your ESCs will now see the 'full throttle' signal one second sooner (compared to the original KK2.0 1V6 firmware) and this reduces the risk for having motors going full throttle while doing the ESC calibration.

 Board orientation: